Charles Bowers: Biography

 The son of Dr. Charles E. Bowers and his wife, Mary I. Bowers, Charles Raymond Bowers was born in Cresco, Iowa.
 His early career was as a cartoonist on the Mutt and Jeff series of cartoons for the Barré Studio.
 By the late 1920s, he was starring in his own series of slapstick comedies for R-C Pictures and Educational Pictures.
 His slapstick comedies, a few of which have survived, are an amazing mixture of live action and animation created with the "Bowers Process".
 Complex Rube Goldberg gadgets also appear in many of his comedies.
 Two notable films include Now You Tell One with a memorable scene of elephants marching into the U.S. Capitol, and There It Is, a surreal mystery involving the Fuzz-Faced Phantom and MacGregor, a housefly detective.
 He made a few sound films such as It's a Bird and Wild Oysters, and wrote and illustrated children's books in his later years.
 For eight years during the 1930s he lived in Wayne, New Jersey, and drew cartoons for the Jersey Journal.
+Bowers also worked for Walter Lantz Productions for a short period.
 After he succumbed to severe arthritis his wife started drawing them under his direction.

 Following a long illness, Bowers died in 1946 in Paterson, New Jersey.